crimeraaa/dst-shellbells/README_OR_PERISH.md

 # Rests and Ties

-The Basic Rhythms, even with all the Tuplets and Dotteds, still don't cover a lot of rhytmic possibilites!
+The Basic Rhythms, even with all the Tuplets and Dotteds, still don't cover a lot of rhythmic possibilites!
 So to remedy that here's a way you can effectively create rests or tie a note's duration to be longer.

 For Rests: